JLA: Age of Wonder

-JLA: Age of Wonder is a 2003 two-issue mini-series of comics from DC's Elseworlds imprint.
-Taking place from 1876 to 1913, the comics follow Clark Kent and Lex Luthor as they use superpowers to create technical innovations.
-The comics also follow the creation of the League of Science, a superhero league dedicated to spreading these innovations for the good of mankind.
+JLA: Age of Wonder is a 2003 two-issue miniseries of comics from DC's Elseworlds imprint.
+Taking place from 1876 to 1913, the comics follow Clark Kent and Lex Luthor as they use superpowers to create technical innovations, leading to the establishment of the "League of Science" and its attempts to reshape the course of human history.
 The series was written by Adisakdi Tantimedh, with art by P. Craig Russell and Galen Showman.

 Plot

 Issue one

-During the 1876 Philadelphia Centennial Exposition, Daily Planet reporter Lois Lane conducts an interview with Lex Luthor, a young businessman.
-Luthor tells Lane about his partnership with Thomas Edison's company, and how the technology will influence the world.
+During the 1876 Philadelphia Centennial Exposition, Lois Lane, the first female reporter for the Daily Planet, conducts an interview with Lex Luthor, an aspiring young businessman.
+Luthor tells Lane about his partnership with Thomas Edison's company to create bold new inventions.
 Luthor is interrupted mid-sentence by a spectacle which amasses many guests: a flying man is carrying the Torch of the Statue of Liberty for the exposition.
-The flying man introduces himself to the onlookers as Clark Kent, and explains that he has incredible powers and abilities that he wanted to use for good during the dawn of this "age of wonder".
-Lois tells Kent that Lex Luthor could vouch for him to work with Thomas Edison.
+The flying man introduces himself to the onlookers as Clark Kent and declares his intention to help people with his "gifts".
+Lois encourages Luthor to offer Kent a chance to work with him and Edison.
 Before Luthor can give an answer, Clark accepts and flies to Edison's compound at Menlo Park, New Jersey.

-At the compound, Edison is unwilling to hire Kent, but Kent convinces Edison by shaping a palmful of sand into a light bulb using his powers.
-Upon impressing Edison employee Nikola Tesla with his workload, Tesla shares his complaints with Kent about Edison, concerned that Edison takes credit for everyone's contributions.
-Tesla is confused why Kent chose to not take advantage of his powers for his own benefits.
-Clark admits that he is not seeking personal fame and fortune, but rather knowledge.
-Luthor argues that in his view, the business of invention is all about money.
+At the compound, Edison is initially unwilling to hire Kent until the young man turns a handful of sand into a glass lightbulb.
+After impressing a colleague named Nikola Tesla with his workload, Kent learns that Edison forces everyone who works for him to submit his name as credit for their work.
+Tesla expresses confusion as to why someone as powerful as Kent would not use his powers for personal gain.
+Clark explains that he has no interest in fame or fortune, only to help others; by contrast, Luthor is influenced by Edison and vows to become a man of wealth and power.

-Tesla, Luthor, and Kent join Edison's rival George Westinghouse after Edison refuses to adopt Tesla's plans for alternating current electricity.
-Under Westinghouse, Clark Kent, who has adopted the name "Superman", works alongside Luthor to build a hydroelectric power station at Niagara Falls.
-Lois Lane arrives at the station to interview Kent and Luthor.
-Luthor claims the future lies on those who control the means of production and marketing of inventions, namely himself.
-Lois is shoved over the edge of Niagara Falls by a large mob of reporters summoned by Luthor, and is saved by Kent.
+Tesla, Luthor, and Kent switch employers to George Westinghouse after Edison refuses to adopt Tesla's designs for alternating current electricity.
+Calling himself "Superman", Clark works alongside Luthor to build an experimental hydroelectric power station at Niagara Falls.
+Lois is assigned to report on their work.
+Luthor claims the future belongs to those who control the marketing and sale of inventions, like himself.
+He arranges a press conference to show off his project, leading to Lois being knocked over the side of the falls and rescued by Clark.